 Telehealth services are not different than in-person medical and mental health services; they are simply delivered using technology.
-Using a HIPAA-compliant video/audio, the physician assistant sees, hears and talks with the student-patient and conducts the exam using modified medical instruments such as a stethoscope and otoscope to hear the student-patient’s heartbeat and “visualize” their eyes, ears, nose and throat.
+The Health and Wellness Center uses a HIPAA-compliant video/audio platform.
+The physician assistant sees, hears and talks with the student-patient and conducts the exam using modified medical instruments such as a stethoscope and otoscope to hear the student-patient’s heartbeat and “visualize” their eyes, ears, nose and throat.
 The physician assistant performs remote, but real-time, medical exams, diagnoses and treatments.
-The licensed clinical social worker provides mental health counseling services, utilizing the HIPPA-compliant video/audio platform.
+The licensed clinical social worker provides mental health counseling services, utilizing a HIPPA-compliant video/audio platform.

 About the Health and Wellness Center at Centennial High School

 Since 1993, licensed clinical professionals at the Health and Wellness Center at Centennial High School, located at 330 E. Laurel Street, have provided integrated and comprehensive medical and mental health services to PSD students.
 The school-based health center is part of a nationally-recognized model and among nearly 3,000 sites located throughout the U.S.

 Colorado HB 19-1120 was signed into law and went into effect on May 16, 2019.
 HB 19-1120 lowers the age of consent for psychotherapy services from 15 years old to 12 years old or older.
 Per Colorado Revised Statute 12-43-201 (9)(a) “a minor who is 12 years of age or older, with or without the consent of the minor’s parent or legal guardian,” may consent to receive psychotherapy services “if the mental health professional determines that: (a) the minor is knowingly and voluntarily seeking such services, (b) the provision of psychotherapy services is clinically indicated and necessary to the minor’s well-being.”